Common Errors on Flightradar24

 Detours can happen with both MLAT and ADS-B if there is a problem with the signal.
 When tracking flights with ADS-B, if we receive a position report of 85 degrees of longitude instead of 84, an aircraft can jump one degree on the map.
 This can also happen when we’re tracking flights with MLAT when the signal is weak, such as on take off, landing, or low altitude flight.
 MLAT calculations are based on the speed of light, so a small timing error can create big errors on the map.

 Data Source Errors

-When tracking flights over water traveling to or from North America, we often rely on data from the Federal Aviation Administration.
+When tracking flights over water traveling to or from North America, we often rely on North American radar data.
 Errors in this data can result in flights being displayed as flying in the opposite direction in which they are actually traveling.
-For example, the Alaska Airlines flight below is flying from Seattle to Hawaii, but the FAA data error shows the flight flying in the opposite direction.
+For example, the Alaska Airlines flight below is flying from Seattle to Hawaii, but the radar data error shows the flight flying in the opposite direction.
 A minor version of this error can show planes pointing in the wrong direction, but flying in the right direction.

 Issues with Our Data